Transcendent-Tapir/Spectral-Sleuths/index.md

 Before a roll is made Inspiration can be spent to increase any single die in your pool, or to include a die that is not applicable to your roll.

 After a roll is made, Inspiration can be spent to change what type of harm you take.
+Inspiration can also keep a character from being retired if they are incapacitated but are unable to be helped by the other investigators in time.
 If rolling to create a temporary asset, inspiration can be spent to increase the asset from a d6 to a d8.

 Unspent Inspiration turns into Advancement at the end of a session.
 Advancement can be spent to improve a stat, improve an aspect, lower a negative aspect, or gain a new aspect.